SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden.md

 ## Digital Garden

 ### Introduction
-The concept of a [[Digital Garden]] represents a creative and dynamic approach to information sharing and personal knowledge management on the internet.
+The concept of a [[Synthbrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden]] represents a creative and dynamic approach to information sharing and personal knowledge management on the internet.

 ### History and Evolution
 #### Early Concepts
-The idea of a [[Digital Garden]] has been around for over two decades, undergoing several semantic shifts over the years.
+The idea of a [[Synthbrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden]] has been around for over two decades, undergoing several semantic shifts over the years.

 #### Shifts in Meaning
 Initially, the concept was more fluid and varied in its interpretation by different individuals.